-One of the thing that drives me crazy when I look for social media design tips is that most of the time they seem way too complicated.
+One of the things that drive me crazy when I look for social media design hacks is that most are way too complicated.

-The writers want you to completely rethink your social media images or jump on the hottest new trends.
+The writers want you to completely rethink your social media images or jump on the latest/hottest trends.

-And I know that those changes are not possible for every marketing team.
-Especially if you don’t have a designer to help you out.
+What bugs me is that I know that implementing such changes can be tough, if not impossible for many marketing teams — especially if you don’t have a designer to help you out.

-Even some of my design tips may be a little outside of the bandwidth of a lot of smaller brands.
+Truth be told, even some of my own design tips are a little outside of the bandwidth of a lot of smaller brands.

 That is why I wanted to come up with some hacks that literally anyone can implement in a few minutes.

 All you really need to take advantage of these tips is a design program and the desire to create something amazing.

 And that’s it!